Scientific Inference With Interpretable Machine Learning: Analyzing Models to Learn About Real-World Phenomena: What aspects of phenomena do ML models holistically represent?

-\paragraph{Supervised learning. } Supervised learning seeks to find an optimal predictor $m$ by using a learning algorithm\footnote{The domain of $I$ is only completely specified when the parameters that define the learning procedure and the search space of the algorithm (called hyperparameters in the context of $\hat{m}$) are fixed.
-For our discussion, the reader may assume hyperparameters to have been set a priori by a human or an automated ML algorithm \citep{hutter2019automated}.} $I{:}\Delta\rightarrow \set{M}$ that selects a a model $\hat{m}$ from a set $\set{M}$ with the aid of a dataset $\set{D}\coloneqq \bigl( (x^{(1)},y^{(1)}),\dots,(x^{(k)},y^{(k)})\bigr)$ with $\set{D}$ in the set of datasets $\Delta$ drawn i.i.d. from the joint distribution, i.e. $(x^{(i)},y^{(i)})\sim (\rv{X},\rv{Y}$).
-Instead of the EPE itself, the learning algorithm minimizes the empirical risk on the \textit{test data} (i.e. on data not used to train $\hat{m}$), which is a finite-data estimate of the EPE.
+\paragraph{Supervised learning from finite data} In supervised learning, we seek to approximate an optimal predictor $m$ by a model $\hat{m}$ based on a specific finite dataset ${\set{D}\coloneqq \{ (\bm{x}^{(1)},y^{(1)}),\dotsc,(\bm{x}^{(k)},y^{(k)})\}}$.
+This `training' is carried out by a learning algorithm $I:\Delta\rightarrow \set{M}$, which maps the class $\Delta$ of datasets of i.i.d. draws\footnote{The domain of $I$ is only completely specified when the parameters that define the learning procedure and the search space of the algorithm (called hyperparameters in the context of $\hat{m}$) are fixed.
+For our discussion, the reader may assume hyperparameters to have been fixed a priori by a human or an automated ML algorithm \citep{hutter2019automated}.}, $(\bm{x}^{(i)},y^{(i)})\sim (\rvs{X},\rv{Y}$), to a class of models $\set{M}$.
+Instead of the EPE itself, the learning algorithm minimizes the empirical risk on \textit{training data} and is then evaluated based on the empirical risk on \textit{test data} (i.e. data not contained in the training data), which constitutes a finite-data estimate of the EPE \citep{hastie2009elements}.